Welcome to Asakusa

 At the center of Asakusa stands Senso-ji, Tokyo’s oldest and most renowned Buddhist temple.
 Pass through the imposing entrance gate, Kaminarimon, adorned with a massive red lantern, and immerse yourself in the temple’s spiritual ambiance.
 Explore the intricate architecture and serenity of the temple grounds.

-For panoramic views head to the Asakusa Culture Tourist Information Center.
+Asakusa Culture Tourist Information Center where you can get a bird’s eye view of the city from the observation deck on the 8th floor.
 This modern architectural gem offers sweeping vistas of the district, including the Tokyo Skytree, Sumida River, and the charming streets of Asakusa.
+[Map]

-Immerse yourself in Tokyo’s history at the Edo-Tokyo Museum.
-Experience the city’s evolution from a fishing village to a bustling metropolis through life-size reconstructions, artifacts, and interactive displays.
+Tokyo’s history at the Edo-Tokyo Museum.
+Immerse yourself in history and experience the city’s evolution from a fishing village to a bustling metropolis through life-size reconstructions, artifacts, and interactive displays.
+[Map]

-Embark on a scenic Sumida River Cruise for breathtaking views of Tokyo’s skyline and landmarks.
+Sumida River Cruise for breathtaking views of Tokyo’s skyline and landmarks.
 The tranquil river becomes even more enchanting during cherry blossom season, when delicate pink flowers adorn the riverbanks.
+[Map]

 Indulge in Asakusa’s culinary delights, including yakitori (grilled skewered chicken), tempura, and okonomiyaki (savory pancakes).
 Don’t miss the savory monjayaki, Asakusa’s signature dish.